Why We May Need to Drain Our Lymphatic System

 Then there is a new modality called Cryo T-Shock.

 The Cryo T-Shock involves the use of a very innovative technology which delivers alternating “thermal shocks” of thermography (heat therapy) and cryotherapy (cold therapy).
 This technique hyper stimulates the skin and tissue which speeds up the cellular activities and immediately improves the appearance of the skin by tightening it.
 This treatment also causes the blood vessels and capillaries to expand by up to 400% and this may enhance lymphatic circulation.
-This also contributes to improved skin appearance due to increased circulation and permeability of the skin.

 Enjoy your healthy life!